Sources: Dr. Oz plans to run for Senate seat in Pennsylvania

 Oz may have to explain why he isn’t running for office in New Jersey, where he has lived for the past two decades before he began voting in Pennsylvania’s elections this year by absentee ballot, registered to his in-laws’ address in suburban Philadelphia.

 His longtime home is above the Hudson River in Cliffside Park, New Jersey, overlooking Manhattan, where he films his TV show and practices medicine.
-Oz became a household name after gaining fame as a guest on Oprah Winfrey’s show. ___
+Oz became a household name after gaining fame as a guest on Winfrey’s show before starting his own show in 2009.

+Oz’s appetite to expand his business portfolio is voracious, with critics saying he often promotes questionable products and medical advice.

+He has been dogged by accusations that he is a charlatan selling “quack treatments and cures in the interest of personal financial gain,” a group of doctors wrote in 2015 in a letter calling for his firing from Columbia University’s medical school.
+He wasn’t fired.